 DHS and FEMA EHP policy is found in directives and instructions available on the FEMA.gov EHP page, the FEMA website page that includes documents regarding EHP responsibilities and program requirements, including implementation of the National Environmental Policy Act and other EHP regulations and Executive Orders.

-The GPD EHP screening form is located at FEMA Form.
-Additionally, all recipients under this funding opportunity are required to comply with the FEMA GPD EHP Policy Guidance, FEMA Policy #108-023-1.
+The GPD EHP screening form is located on this FEMA Form.
+Additionally, all recipients under this funding opportunity are required to comply with FEMA GPD EHP Policy Guidance, FEMA Policy #108-023-1.

 Recipients are required to submit various financial and programmatic reports as a condition of award acceptance.
 Future awards and funds drawdown may be withheld if these reports are delinquent.

 Recipients must report obligations and expenditures through the FFR form (SF-425) to FEMA.

 Recipients may review the Federal Financial Reporting Form (FFR) (SF-425) at the Grants.gov Post-Award Reporting Forms webpage.

 Recipients must file the FFR electronically using FEMA GO.